 Jack Daniel’s comes in a variety of flavors.
 Tennessee Fire is cinnamon flavored, there’s also Tennessee Honey, and Apple.
-All three of these are on the very sweet side, and are notoriously sticky when spilled.
-They’re great for chilled shots (throw the bottle in the freezer!), or mixed with sodas and juices for quick tasty cocktails.
-Try dropping a shot of any of them in a glass of your favorite hard cider in the summer, or pour a bit in some fresh brewed tea for a hot toddy in the winter.
-All flavors are available from 50ml up to 1.75 liter bottles.
+All three of these are on the very sweet side and are notoriously sticky when spilled.
+They’re great for chilled shots (throw the bottle in the freezer!), or mixed with sodas and juices for quick and tasty cocktails.
+Try dropping a shot of any of them in a glass of your favorite hard cider in the summer, or pour a bit into some freshly brewed tea for a hot toddy in the winter.
+All flavors are available from 50ml up to 1.75-liter bottles.

 Pre Packaged Cocktails

 Great for ball games or a trip to the beach or park, Jack Daniel’s now makes a long list of canned and bottled cocktails.
-By the can they have a whiskey and seltzer (only 97 calories), whiskey and cola, and honey whiskey lemonade.
+By the can, they have a whiskey and seltzer (only 97 calories), a whiskey and cola, and a honey whiskey lemonade.
 The whiskey seltzer is 5% abv and the other two are 7% and are all available in 355ml cans.

 - 1.5 oz Jack Daniel’s Tennessee Whiskey